CYCNO/Direct-Download-API/README.md

 ## Some Useful Link
 - [Api Wrapper in Python](https://github.com/CYCNO/DirectDownload/)

+## Disclaimer
+- You will be responsible for what you did with this project because i maded it for educational purposes only

 ## Support
 ⭐ this repository!
 Your support will greatly boost its visibility and attract more users.